Most Singapore business websites target keywords by volume rather than intent, because agencies start with tools, not customer research.

 If your SEO consultant cannot answer that question with a specific number, something is wrong.
 It is not hard to track.
 Google Analytics, call tracking, form attribution.
 The technology exists and it is not expensive.
 The reason most agencies do not track it is because the numbers would expose the fact that their strategy is not working.
 That is why research-first SEO consulting starts with tracking from day one.

-How to Audit Your Own SEO Strategy Right Now
+Audit Your SEO Strategy

 You do not need to hire anyone to check whether these mistakes exist on your site.
 Here are 5 things you can do in the next 15 minutes: